Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

+Let $f_0: X\to X$ be a generic element of the Weyl chamber flow on $G/\Gamma$.
+Then for any $C^\infty$ diffeomorphism $f:X\to X$ that is a $C^1$-small perturbation of $f_0$, the smooth centralizer $\mathcal{Z}^\infty(f)$ is \begin{itemize} \item either a (not necessarily connected) Lie group of dimension at most $k-\min_ik_i+1$, \item or virtually $\R^k$, where $k$ is the rank of $G$. \end{itemize} In the latter case, $f$ is $C^\infty$-conjugate to an element of the Weyl chamber flow. \end{thm}

-An ingredient of the proof of Theorem \ref{cenrig} and Theorem \ref{cenrigsemi} is a result of independent interest, which we state as Theorem~\ref{czlieg} in Section~\ref{cenfix}.
-It shows for a ``nice enough" partially hyperbolic diffeomorphism, the center fixing centralizer is always a Lie group.
+An ingredient in the proofs of Theorems~\ref{cenrig} and~\ref{cenrigsemi} is a result of independent interest, which we state as Theorem~\ref{czlieg} in Section~\ref{cenfix}.
+It shows that for a ``nice enough'' partially hyperbolic diffeomorphism, the center-fixing centralizer is always a Lie group.